 Microsoft Can't Leave the Start Menu Alone

 Microsoft constantly revamps the Start menu, yanking familiar layouts just as users adjust.
 Open-Shell, a free program, brings back your favorite menu style from earlier Windows versions.
-It works alongside Windows 11 without removing features, letting you customize your experience while keeping things comfortable.
+It works alongside Windows 11 without removing features.

 This is what most people react to.